Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Functions/Function_List_Data.md

        Function can block for up to 1 second before returning.
        Further characters beyond this may remain awaiting to be read.
 [^3]:  Function includes wait and exit counters and timers.
+       Function can block for extended periods with VBA remaining responsive before returning.